Torsion groups and the Bienvenu--Geroldinger conjecture: Acknowledgments

 \section{Acknowledgments}

 The authors were supported by Grant No.~A2023205045 from the Natural Science Foundation of Hebei Province.
-The first author was also supported by Austrian FWF Project No.~PAT9756623 during his visit to the University of Graz in July--August 2025.
+Weihao Yan was also supported by Austrian FWF Project No.~PAT9756623 during his visit to the University of Graz in July--August 2025.

+The authors are grateful to the anonymous referees of a previous version of the manuscript for their careful proofreading and many helpful comments that have greatly improved the presentation.